 However, this cannot detract from the fact that some hosts are better than others when it comes to WordPress.
 The fact that an object is capable of providing you with all you need does not necessarily mean it is what will make you happy!

-So, if you really want to enjoy the best of WordPress, you might want to get a good quality WordPress hosting.
+So, if you really want to enjoy the best of WordPress and the website hosting providers out there, you might want to get good quality WordPress hosting.

-In our quest to understand the nitty-gritties of WordPress hosting, we organized a survey involving different WordPress site owners.
-In the cause of our survey, we discovered that the site owners who chose to host with those optimized WordPress hosts, were more satisfied with their hosting choices.
+In our quest to understand the nitty-gritty of WordPress hosting, we organized a survey involving different WordPress site owners.
+In the cause of our survey, we discovered that the site owners who chose to host with those optimized WordPress hosts were more satisfied with their hosting choices.

 As mentioned earlier, WordPress hosting comes in two categories.
 They include: